Matt32609/5-questions-about-Malaysia/README.md

 5. Process Control

 I used the exit() function to create a "Hard Stop" for the quiz.
 This will make the program terminates immediately if a specific condition isn't met.

+6. Game loops
+I utilized while loops to manage the program's lifecycle, creating a persistent game state that keeps the quiz running and handles repetitive user input until specific exit conditions are met."

 -----------------------------------------------------------------------------------------------------------------------
 I hope you enjoy this mini project 🙂